d-ries/linux-essentials/07_advancedcommands/exercises/io_redirection/99_exercises.md

 Add the output of an echo of the variable $UID to this file

 ## Task 3
 Copy, without using sudo, the directory /etc to the directory /tmp recursively (= all subfolders and files included).
-Use the manpage of the copy command to search for a solution
+It's normal to get a few error messages!
+Use the manpage of the copy command to search for a solution to copy recursively

 ## Task 4
 Do the last exercise again, but send the error messages to the black hole